Zbee/UserSystem/README.md

  for software; uses a DoD-approved hashing function, tamper-checking on sessions, and removal of possibly tampered-with sessions).

-* Uses a system I like to refer to as a blob system, which is basically thus:
- The cookie is simply a very long string (more than a googol of possibilities) that is then stored in the database and hard-coded to the user who owns the code.
-Furthermore, all blobs that can be are destroyed after use, and have expiration dates.
+* Uses a cookie system where all cookies are hard-coded to users and expiration dates, no amount of tampering with them will give any different access.

 * Can easily be configured (through the straight-forward configuration file) to use an AES-compliant encryption system for IPs that are stored with the user.